free of gluten. intolerant of average.

 Adding the Gnocchi and Garnish

 • Slowly and gently add the cooked gnocchi to the skillet and stir to combine.
 Let cook for 2-3 minutes.
-If you are using nutritional yeast instead of cheese, add it now and stir to combine.
+Add the nutritional yeast, and stir to combine.
 Taste and add more kosher salt and pepper as needed.
-Remember, if you will be garnishing with cheese, it will bring in more salt to the dish.
+Remember, if you are using cheese, it will bring in more salt to the dish.

 • Remove the skillet from the heat, garnish with cheese (if using) and basil.
 Serve directly from the pan or scoop into dishes.
 Enjoy!